 Therefore, although employee or officer misconduct will at first appear to be a criminal matter, it is always worth considering any potential civil claims with a solicitor.
 Pursuing the wrongdoer through civil court proceedings offers a greater opportunity to obtain financial redress for the business or protect future damage from occurring.
 These outcomes cannot be achieved through criminal proceedings.

 Choosing whether to pursue the matter through the civil or criminal justice systems can be a complex and multi-faceted decision.
 A good dispute resolution solicitor can guide you from the outset on the options available and the potential remedies to assist you in making the best decision for your business.
-If you have any questions arising from this article, please contact Douglas Skilton, Partner or Alison Antill, Solicitor in our Dispute Resolution team on 01322 623700.
+If you have any questions arising from this article, please contact Douglas Skilton, Partner in our Dispute Resolution team on 01322 623700.